sintaxi/phonegap/webOS/README.md

 -----------------------------------------------------
  - In order to use the vibration API on palm, your application needs to have a "com.palm.*" namespace, as vibration on webOS is a private API.
 The caveat of doing this is that you are essentially indicating that your app should pretend to be a "Palm app" (rather than a Nitobi app, for example) ... and as a result your app will be denied from the Palm app catalog.
  - Currently the map.show function can only accept one position, as Palm uses google maps as its native maps application, and it only can take one marker as a parameter.
  - Touch event not supported, natively.
-Must use the click event, or maybe we can emulate the touch event by capturing the click event.
+PhoneGap now includes event handlers for mouse & touch events - please see the example app bundled with PhoneGap-webOS
  - If using Lawnchair, the only supported adaptor is webkitsqlite.
  - html select boxes are implemented by phonegap, not supported natively (believe it or not). only the most basic functionality is implemented, so be aware using this control could cause problems.
  - To enable verbose logging, add the file framework_config.json to your framework/www/ folder, containing the following json content: { "logLevel": 99 }